Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Introduction

 \subsection{Related literature}

-In this subsection, we briefly review more recent works closely related to ours and defer a more extensive literature review and discussions to Appendix~\ref{app:review}.
-For Bayesian finite mixture models, \cite{rousseau2011asymptotic} studied the asymptotic behavior of posterior distributions in over-specified Bayesian FMMs, and proved that under certain conditions on the prior, the posterior tends to empty the extra components. \cite{Long2013} and \cite{guha2021posterior} derived the contraction rate of posterior distributions on the parameters of interest in Bayesian FMMs under model misspecification; more reviews of literature on mixture model estimation can also be found therein.
-For variational Bayes (VB), recent works~\citep{alquier2020concentration, pati2018statistical, yang2020alpha, zhang2020convergence, wang2019frequentist, zhang2023bayesian} have provided general conditions under which VB leads to estimation consistency of the model parameter or data distribution, and derived the corresponding convergence rate.
-In particular, the theoretical framework developed in \cite{yang2020alpha} and \cite{zhang2023bayesian} covers Bayesian latent variable models, including FMMs.
-Moreover, the theory in \cite{pati2018statistical} implies an $n^{-1/2}$ convergence rate, up to a logarithmic factor, for over-specified FMMs under the Hellinger metric, a result that will also play a key role in our proof.
-In the context of applying VB to Bayesian FMMs, \cite{watanabe2006stochastic} derived upper and lower bounds for the ELBO (also called stochastic complexity therein) from the MF approximation for Bayesian Gaussian mixture models; also see Section~\ref{sec:review_VB_FMM} for further details.
-However, the gap between these two bounds does not ensure model selection consistency based on the ELBO. \cite{watanabe2007stochastic} extended this analysis to general FMMs, but the issue of the gap remains unresolved.
-More recently, \cite{bhattacharya2020evidence} has shown that the ELBO from MF approximation recovers the leading term involving RLCT for a singular model in its normal-crossing form.
-However, while Hironaka’s theorem in algebraic geometry guarantees the existence of a reparametrization that can locally transform the posterior distribution of any singular model into its normal-crossing form, explicitly finding such a transformation is typically challenging.
+In this subsection, we briefly review more recent works closely related to ours and defer a more extensive discussion to Appendix~\ref{app:review}.
+For Bayesian finite mixture models (FMMs), \cite{rousseau2011asymptotic} studied the asymptotic behavior of posterior distributions in over-specified Bayesian FMMs, showing that under certain prior conditions, the posterior tends to empty extra components. \cite{Long2013} and \cite{guha2021posterior} derived contraction rates for posterior distributions under model over-specification, with additional reviews on mixture model estimation therein.
+For variational Bayes (VB), recent works \citep{alquier2020concentration, pati2018statistical, yang2020alpha, zhang2020convergence, wang2019frequentist, zhang2023bayesian} established general conditions for estimation consistency and corresponding convergence rates.
+Notably, \cite{yang2020alpha} and \cite{zhang2023bayesian} developed a theoretical framework covering Bayesian latent variable models, including FMMs.
+Moreover, \cite{pati2018statistical} demonstrated an $n^{-1/2}$ convergence rate, up to a logarithmic factor, for over-specified FMMs under the Hellinger metric, which plays a key role in our proof.
+For VB applied to Bayesian FMMs, \cite{watanabe2006stochastic} derived upper and lower bounds for the ELBO from the mean-field (MF) approximation for Bayesian GMMs; see Section~\ref{sec:review_VB_FMM}.
+However, the gap between these bounds does not ensure model selection consistency. \cite{watanabe2007stochastic} extended this to general FMMs, but the gap issue remains unresolved.
+More recently, \cite{bhattacharya2020evidence} showed that the ELBO from MF approximation recovers the leading RLCT term for singular models in their normal-crossing form.
+While Hironaka's theorem guarantees the existence of a reparametrization to transform any singular model into its normal-crossing form, explicitly finding such transformations remains highly challenging.